 Our specialist team of immigration solicitors can provide one-off free immigration advice online regarding your application for updating a skilled worker visa.
 Ask a question online to our specialist team of immigration solicitors for free immigration advice online, or book an appointment online for detailed immigration advice and consultation with one of our immigration solicitors concerning your application for updating a skilled worker visa.

-Do I Need a New Certificate Of Sponsorship (CoS) For Updating Skilled Worker Visa?
+Do I Need a New Certificate Of Sponsorship (CoS) To Update My Skilled Worker Visa?

-Your employer/sponsor must assign you a new Certificate of Sponsorship (CoS) for you to apply for updating your Skilled Worker visa.
-If your prospective employer does not hold a sponsor licence, our specialist team of solicitors for sponsor licence can provide priority service to your prospective employer with an application for a skilled worker sponsor licence to get a decision on the sponsor licence application within 10 working days.
+Your employer/sponsor must assign you a new Certificate of Sponsorship (CoS) for you to apply for to update your Skilled Worker visa.
+If your prospective employer does not hold a sponsor licence, our specialist team of sponsor licence solicitors can provide priority service to your prospective employer with an application for a skilled worker sponsor licence to get a decision on the sponsor licence application within 10 working days.

-What Are The Requirements For Updating Skilled Worker Visa UK?
+What Are the Requirements for Updating a Skilled Worker Visa in the UK?

-A total of 70 points are required to be eligible to apply for updating the Skilled Worker visa; 50 points are mandatory non-tradeable points, and the remaining 20 are tradeable points.
+A total of 70 points is required to be eligible to apply for updating the Skilled Worker visa; 50 points are mandatory non-tradeable points, and the remaining 20 are tradeable points.

-To be eligible for updating Skilled Worker visa / Tier 2 General visa, you should meet the following requirements:
+To be eligible to update your Skilled Worker visa / Tier 2 General visa, you should meet the following requirements:

 You must not be: